 apt-get install maven

-You’ll need to make some changes in your pom.xml file, the one that you unzipped on your server (you might have done it before, but what’s more fun than using vim or nano honestly?).
+You’ll need to make some changes in your pom.xml file, the one that you unzipped on your server (you might make the changes before copying to the Ubuntu server, but what’s more fun than using vim honestly?).
 This allows to make an executable jar.

 <groupId> ... </groupId>